 Compared to other animals, parrots live long lives and age slowly.
-However, they don’t look and behave the same forever.
-Instead, many noticeable signs give away that your parrot is advancing in years.
+However, they won’t look and behave the same way for their entire lives.
+Instead, many signs give away that your parrot is advancing in years.

-Parrots that are growing old develop poor feather quality, skin blemishes, wrinkles, lose weight, and experience muscle wastage.
-Behavioral changes include irritability, lethargy, and vocalizations, either more or less noise than usual.
-They also fail to groom themselves and preen their nails.
-Similarly, many lose their appetite and struggle to exercise as much as they should.
+Older parrots develop poor feather quality, skin blemishes, wrinkles, lose weight, and experience muscle wastage.
+Behavioral changes include irritability, lethargy, and vocalizations.
+They also fail to preen themselves and wear away their nails.
+Many parrots lose their appetite and struggle to exercise as much as they should.

 As your parrot grows older, you must monitor its health.
-Aging parrots are prone to a range of health conditions, including cataracts, infections, and avian renal failure.
+Aging parrots are prone to a range of health conditions, including cataracts, bacterial infections, and renal failure.

 How Do Parrots Age?

 The average lifespan of parrots varies widely depending on the species.
-Smaller parrots, like budgies and parakeets, live between 15 to 20 years.
-Some of the larger parrot species can live as long as 75 years or more.
+Smaller parrots, like budgies, live for 5-8 years.
+Some of the larger parrot species can live for 80+ years.

-The rate at which the bodies of large parrots age is similar to the average person.
-Like humans, they have the juvenile, middle, and senior stages of life.
-While these stages match ours, parrots reach adulthood much quicker because it gives them a better chance of surviving in the wild.
+The rate at which the bodies of large parrots age is similar to the average human, going through the juvenile, middle, and senior stages of life.
+While these stages match our own, parrots reach adulthood much sooner because it gives them a higher chance of surviving in the wild.

 However, the same can’t be said for smaller parrots.
-They go through their life stages much more quickly, reaching adulthood when they are only a year old.
+They go through their life stages much more quickly, reaching adulthood when they’re only 1 year old.

 When parrots age, they spend the first third of their lives growing into adulthood.
 They then spend the next third as a fully-grown adult, experiencing a limited number of age-related conditions.
-But once they reach the final third of their lives – the senior stage, they experience an age-related decline.
+Once they reach the final third of their lives, the senior stage, they experience an age-related decline.

-Some parrots remain relatively well during old age, while others experience various health conditions that eventually kill the parrot.
-Thankfully, parrots age slowly compared to mammals and often enjoy a long, healthy life when provided with the right care.
+Some parrots remain relatively well during old age, while others experience various health conditions.
+Thankfully, parrots age slowly compared to mammals and often enjoy long, healthy lives with the right care.